OBSL vs Cube¶

 - MCP (Model Context Protocol)

-Cube uniquely has GraphQL; OBSL uniquely has DB-API drivers and the RDF/SPARQL surface.
-Both have REST + a SQL wire protocol + MCP.
+Cube uniquely has GraphQL; OBSL uniquely has Arrow Flight SQL, DB-API drivers, and the RDF/SPARQL surface.
+Both have REST + Postgres-wire SQL + MCP.

 3.4 Multi-tenancy and row-level security¶